Digital: Processes + Architecture

 The building trades must also get ready for this development, if they are to remain competitive.
 The work of the individual tradesman or -woman will change, but their expertise will always be in demand.

-Find our more about digital planning and building at BAU 2019: In 19 exhibition halls you can meet and talk to the experts in the building industry, and experience the future of building close up.
+Find our more about digital planning and building at BAU 2019: In 19 exhibition halls you could meet and talk to the experts in the building industry, and experience the future of building close up.

 In and around Hall C2: